rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 Get google scholar and openalex results for "human gene-editing" last 20 years Emailing the author's asap -->

 __Takeaways__:

 - People without training in genetics generally don't support research on human gene-editing
 - Of the people without training in genetics who support research on human gene-editing, most favor gene-editing for treatment over gene-editing for enhancement

-__Disclaimer__: _How much expertise do you have?_ - As for research expertise, I have no formal training in genetics.
+__Transparency__: _How much expertise do you have?_ - As for research expertise, I have no formal training in genetics.
 I have a B.A. in Neuroscience and Mathematics.
 I recently submitted one research paper on an application of ML for review; besides this, I haven't published any research.
 As for forecasting expertise, I am currently rank 65 on Metaculus with an average Brier score of 0.062.
 Subjectively speaking, I believe I am slightly above average in terms of making and updating forecasts, but still fall short of being a superforecaster.
-More about me can be found [here][about_me]. _What are my biases?_ - My current belief is that human gene-editing for treatment and enhancement will be GOOD.
+More about me and my biases can be found [here][about_me]. _What are my biases?_ - My current belief is that human gene-editing for treatment and enhancement will be GOOD.
 With some caution, I am optimistic about a human future involved human gene-editing. _How have you atoned for these biases?_ - I have not discussed what humanity "should do" with gene-editing, and have attempted to temper my forecasts on people's attitudes towards gene-editing with the knowledge that I presently believe that voluntarily accessible human gene-editing for enhancement would be a desirable future (i.e., I've tried to control for optimism bias). _Shortcuts?_ - I did not search as many terms relating to human gene-editing as I could have, which means I voluntarily opted to limit the scope of my review.
-I also did not read all 32 papers in full, but did indicate how much time I spent on them. _Epistemic confidence?_ - I would be very surprised if someone else wrote a similar essay, and found that people's attitudes on human gene-editing were very different from what I've indicated.
-I would be less surprised if someone's forecasts on the questions I have written differed greatly from mine. _Type of support for my claims?_ Most of the claims in my review are supported by findings in the research articles I surveyed, and for the claims that aren't directly supported, I try to make it clear whenever I am speculating, such as when I am investigating causal drivers for these research findings.
-I believe that my forecasting claims have less support in the sense that they are speculation about human behavior, which I do not presently have the social science tools to understand well. _Major Inadequacies?_ - I would accuse my report of the following [inadequacies][gleech_metrics]: "Appalling prose", "Could be", and "Stating the Obvious".
+I also did not read all 33 papers in full, but did indicate the extent I engaged with them. _Epistemic confidence?_ - I would be very surprised if someone else wrote an essay similar to this one, and found that people's attitudes on human gene-editing are very different from what I've indicated.
+I would be less surprised if someone's forecasts on the questions I have written differed greatly from mine, both at the time of me submitting this and in the future. _Type of support for my claims?_ Most of the claims in my review are supported by findings in the research articles I surveyed, and for the claims that aren't directly supported, I try to make it clear whenever I am speculating, such as when I am investigating causal drivers for these research findings.
+I believe that my forecasting claims have less support in the sense that they are speculation about human behavior, which I do not presently have the tools to understand well. _Major Inadequacies?_ - I would accuse my report of the following [inadequacies][gleech_metrics]: "Appalling prose", "Could be", and "Stating the Obvious".

 [gleech_metrics]: https://www.gleech.org/metrics/ "https://www.gleech.org/metrics/"